chamaken/ulogd2/README.md

 TODO
 ----

+* naming a good one.
 * would it be better to make source pluginstance to multi-thread?
   multi-threaded source plugin can be implemented, see MTNFQ.
 * nft output
+* source plugin stacking
 * delete or fix unavailable plugins (use static variable as key ptr)